 Transfiguration Cathedral, Vinnytsia, Eastern Orthodox cathedral in Vinnytsia, Ukraine.

-The building began as a Dominican monastery in 1630 and became an Orthodox cathedral in 1833 following the closure of Catholic institutions.
-This transformation marked a significant shift in the city's religious landscape.
+The building began as part of a Dominican monastery in 1630 and became an Orthodox cathedral in 1833, after Catholic institutions in the region were closed.
+This change reflected the broader religious shifts that took place across the area over the centuries.

 The community of curious travelers